NickPax/my-website/_structures/dependent-clause.md

 More Examples of deps:
 The elephant was set free when she recovered in October.
 >adverb clause at end of sentence, hence no commas.
 [PUNCT?]bonus info: "hence here is acting like the phrase "which leads to" or "which is the reason of" so there is a comma.
-Hence can't join two indy clauses because it normally acts as an adverb, and soit would either start a sentence or come after a semicolon.
+Hence can't join two indy clauses because it normally acts as an adverb, and so it would either start a sentence or come after a semicolon.

 The elephant was set free, when she recovered in October, by the African team.
 >adverb clause in the middle of what it modifies, hence the commas.

 I met the band before the gig.
 >prep phrase